scottjames/garmintools/INSTALL.md

 sudo udevadm control --reload
 ```

+## Read device

+Finally, refresh the device connection.

-unplug the watch, wait a few seconds, then plug in again.
+ - Unplug the watch, wait a few seconds, then plug in again.

-the watch should register as USB flash drive with directories and files.
+ - The watch should register as USB flash drive with directories and files.

-NOTE: garmintools not able to access the device.
+## NOTES

+ - For me, `garmintools` program gives error when trying to open my device.
+ - However it is mounted as flash drive with directories and files.

+These are just my notes to build/install.
+Hopefully more will follow.

+-Scott